Alwatr/nanolib/packages/nano-build/README.md

 ### `--preset=module`

-Builds and bundle a single entry point.
+Builds and bundle for single export module.

 ```js
 {